UPDATED Practice Policies 7/1/2022

 A $50.00 service charge will be charged for any checks returned for any reason for special handling.

 Despite insurance co-payment or co-insurance amount, a less than 24-hour cancellation and no-call, no show, is not covered by the insurance and will be charged the full cost of the session detailed on the Fee Schedule.
 Cash rate clients will be charged 24-hours prior to the session.
 Clients on a sliding scale will also be charged the full cost of the session, not the sliding scale amount.
+Should a client’s insurance company not cover their session for any reason, the client agrees to be liable for out-of-pocket cost for that session.

 Again, cancellations and the re-scheduled session will be subject to a full charge if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
 This is necessary because a time commitment is made to you and is held exclusively for you.
 If you are late for a session, you may lose some of that session time.